n8n-io/n8n-docs/docs/integrations/builtin/credentials/wise.md

 $ openssl genrsa -out private.pem 2048
 $ openssl rsa -pubout -in private.pem -out public.pem
 ```
-With the generated keys, we now need to add them to n8n and Wise.
+With the generated keys, add them to n8n and Wise:

 - Add the content of the public key `public.pem` to your Wise user [profile settings](https://wise.com/settings/public-keys).
 - Add the content of the private key `private.pem` to your n8n Wise Credential under `Private Key (Optional)`